bjcosta/landscaping/ecosystems/README.md

 That said, if the goal isn't production OR I want to achieve something else by planting them then there are other good causes to do so.
 Lilli-Pillies for example may contribute in other ways than production of useful fruit and we need to decide what tradeoffs to make.

+TODO: found this which is saying much of what I am thinking: https://youtu.be/mbee-Mv33QE

 <!-- Global site tag (gtag.js) - Google Analytics -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=UA-177071585-1"></script>